hms-dbmi/LEAP/README.md

 If a Cox model fails to converge, the Experts are ordering slides almost identically; set `cox_penalizer` to a small value such as 0.1.

-## Hardware and runtime

-A CUDA GPU is required in practice for steps 1 and 3; step 2 is CPU only.
-Every script falls back to CPU if CUDA is unavailable, which is useful for a smoke test on a handful of slides and impractical for a real run.

-Memory is driven by bag size, not by slide count.
-One bag of 500 patches is 500 × 3 × 96 × 96 floats, about 55 MB, and the backbone sees all of them in one forward pass — so `data.batch_size` is bounded by GPU memory and is small.
-Use `data.accumulated_batch_size` to recover the effective batch size you want: with `batch_size: 4` and `accumulated_batch_size: 32`, gradients accumulate over eight forward passes before each step.
-Host memory is dominated by `data.num_workers` decompressing archives in parallel.

-For bit-reproducible runs, set `CUBLAS_WORKSPACE_CONFIG=:4096:8` before starting Python.
-Seeding enables PyTorch's deterministic algorithms, and deterministic cuBLAS matrix multiplication will otherwise raise an error.
-Keep `data.num_workers` fixed across runs you intend to reproduce: the per-epoch patch draw is seeded per worker, so changing the worker count changes which patches each slide sees.

 ## Data and model availability